Ralex-alex/PhisingProject/ReadMe.txt

 Welcome to PhishSentinel !

+to run the code please read the requirements.txt file !

 This is just a Base model of the overall project with a lite version of bert there are 3 python scrips here: